LacunaSoftware/docs/docs.en-us/articles/pki-express/java/index.md

    will *not* reach 100%), open a web browser and go the URL http://localhost:60833/

 > [!NOTE]
-> If you are on Linux, you may have to add a execution permission to *gradlew* file by executing the command `chmod +x gradlew`.
+> If you are on Linux, you may have to add the execution permission to *gradlew* file by executing the command `chmod +x gradlew`.

 **Using Maven**